BT

 • Delivery: how much time for building, releasing iterations of the solution, and ensuring its go-to-market?

-A 100% confidence in the problem or in the solution will never happen, so you need to accept to either go on with what you know and don’t know, or stop, des Mazery said.
+Des Mazery said that having 100% confidence in the problem or the solution will never happen, so you need to accept that you can either go on with what you know and don’t know or stop.

 Balancing user value and profitability is the only way to ensure the long-term sustainability of a product business, des Mazery.
 But it’s not an easy path.
 To ensure the double impact rule, you need a positive, long-term ROI for both, he explained: